 "I'd rather pick other people's records," Rattle admitted.
 In his spare time, he says, he barely has time to listen to classical music, much less his own recordings.

-"I'd be much more likely to watch the latest Tarantino movie than to listen to a Mahler symphony."
+"I'd be much more likely to watch the latest Tarantino movie than to listen to a Mahler symphony," he said.

 Rattle signed with EMI in 1980 when he was all of 25 years old and newly installed as the music director of a British regional ensemble, the City of Birmingham Symphony Orchestra.
 Over a period of 18 years, he molded the players into one of the more agile and important orchestras on the scene.

 Rattle took over the Berlin Philharmonic in 1999.
-Below is a list of recordings close to the conductor's heart.
+Below is a list of Rattle's favorites, including comments from the conductor himself.

 Simon Rattle Plays DJ: 30-Years Of EMI Recordings